 So I hope you don’t think less of me but I never read any of The Animorphs books as a kid.

-I wasn’t a big reader, and every time the Scholastic catalogs used to arrive at school I wasn’t that bright and I couldn’t understand why the Scolastic’s range was so damn book-heavy (put a gameboy in the catalog you squares that’ll get more kids interested in the scholastic book club!!!).
+I wasn’t a big reader, and every time the Scholastic catalogues used to arrive at school I wasn’t that bright and I couldn’t understand why the Scholastic’s range was so damn book-heavy (put a gameboy in the catalogue you squares that’ll get more kids interested in the scholastic book club!!!).

 Anyway, so while little Ellen clearly deprived herself of what could have so easily been a meaningful phase of really wishing I could transform at will into a hawk, in a way I feel I have inadvertently read some Animorphs when I remember these works of literature.

 While vampires were part of folklore for centuries before Bram Stoker’s Dracula, this book popularised that classic brooding, cape-laden, vampire image we’re all familiar with (as well as marking the beginning of a hurtful Transylvanian stereotype).